 - Natural fibers (Comes from plants, usually sprayed with pesticides.)

-→ Examples of natural fibers include cotton, flax, hemp, linen.
+→ Examples of natural fibers include cotton, flax, hemp, and linen.

 - Synthetic fibers (Are man-made fibers with toxic chemicals.)

-→ Examples of synthetic fibers include polyester, nylon, rayon, acrylic, spandex.
+→ Examples of synthetic fibers include polyester, nylon, rayon, acrylic, and spandex.